CarterCobb/Docker-SQL/README.md

 This project has yet to be tested on a WindowsOS system.
 It also is failing to call the `restore.sql` file once it spins up on MacOS.
 These are currently being worked on.

+If all else fails, spin up the container and run the contents of [`restore.sql`](https://github.com/CarterCobb/Docker-SQL/blob/master/restore_files/restore.sql) in the database after connecting to it in SQL Server.

 ## Additional Details

 This project was created by [Carter Cobb](https://linktr.ee/cjcobb) and was intended to be used as an aid during development on a system for [Harris Local Government](https://www.harrislocalgov.com).
-This project is not the intellectual property or Harris Local Goverment.
+This project is not the intellectual property of Harris Local Goverment.

 © Copyright Carter Cobb 2022